-“We are not about building a portfolio of property assets – we are about protecting as much rainforest as we possibly can,” said Grant Binns, Managing Director Rainforest Rescue “By gifting the property these saving can now be directed into protecting and restoring additional rainforest in the area”.
+“We are not about building a portfolio of property assets – we are about protecting as much rainforest as we possibly can,” said Grant Binns, Managing Director of Rainforest Rescue “By gifting the property these savings can now be directed into protecting and restoring additional rainforest in the area”.

 The gift and agreement were ratified by a Qld ministerial submission and ensures that if for any reason the property is no longer protected under National Parks status, the government is obliged to return the land to Rainforest Rescue.

 “This is an innovative way to protect rainforest forever with no ongoing costs to Rainforest Rescue,” explained Grant.

 Rainforest Rescue – helping the Daintree National park grow!

 Want more good Rainforest news in your life?